callstack/ts-regex-builder/docs/API.md

 ## Anchors

-Anchors are special characters or sequences that specify positions in the input string, rather than matching specific characters.
+Anchors are special characters or sequences that specify positions in the input string rather than matching specific characters.

 ### Start and end of string